 The Most Important Person in your Child’s Life

 Mainstream recovery claims that, as a parent, you have very little influence over your child’s addictive behavior.
 I believe that claim is factually incorrect.
 Truth is; you have always been the greatest influence in your child’s life.
 Now, you can learn how to indirectly influence your child to just say no to drugs.
-Inside “The Addiction-Free Kid Blueprint, Revealed,” I’ll show you how to become the influencer-in-chief in your child’s life.
+Inside “The Addiction-Free Kid Blueprint, Revealed,” I’ll show you how to deal with a drug addict son or daughter by becoming the influencer-in-chief in his or her life.

 Without the right information or guidance, most parents panic when their child is abusing drugs, and they attempt to police behavior and fight the effect.
 That is the wrong strategy.
 Instead, you need to attack and eliminate the cause.
 Using the correct approach, you can positively influence your son or daughter to make the right call.
 In section two of my book, I describe, in great detail, how to positively influence a child to give up substance abuse.